abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

-# Module 06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal(Read only)
+# Lab 6a: Configure DDoS Protection on a virtual network using the Azure portal(Read only)

   **Note**: This lab we provided as Read only because  **DDoS Protection plan** monthly fix cost is $2,944.